melissaspiegel/documentation/README.md

 **A modular template system for building marketing pages at Sample.**

-The [**Marketing Web Modules Page Template**](/docs/templates.md) is entirely comprised of Advanced Custom Fields Flexible Content layouts, which allow us to build in a modular, componentized way.
+The [**Sample Web Modules Page Template**](/docs/templates.md) is entirely comprised of Advanced Custom Fields Flexible Content layouts, which allow us to build in a modular, componentized way.
 By adding, removing, or adapting modules, our marketing team can build any number of page designs with greatly reduced developer support.

 MWM provides a framework for easy **"plug-and-play" development** of modules.
-See detailed instructions for creating new modules and partials [using the MWM CLI](/docs/using-mwm-cli.md) for more information.
+See detailed instructions for creating new modules and partials [using the MWM CLI](/docs/using-swm-cli.md) for more information.

 ## Contents